Predictive fouling detection with AI models

 More protein, more effort

-In industrial dairy processing, processes such as pasteurization and ultra-high heating are essential for product safety and shelf life - at the same time, there is growing pressure to use energy and resources more efficiently.
+In industrial dairy processing, processes such as pasteurization and ultra-high temperature treatment are essential for ensuring product safety and extending shelf life - at the same time, there is growing pressure to use energy and resources more efficiently.

-A key problem here is fouling, i.e. the build-up of proteins, fats and minerals on the surfaces of the heat exchangers.
-They impair heat transfer, impede the flow and jeopardize process reliability.
-The result: frequent cleaning, long downtimes and high consumption of water, energy and cleaning agents.
+A key problem here is fouling, i.e. the build-up of proteins, fats and minerals on the surfaces of heat exchangers.
+This impairs heat transfer, impedes the flow and jeopardizes process reliability.
+The result is frequent cleaning, long periods of downtime, and high water, energy and cleaning agent consumption.

-High-protein products such as yoghurt drinks or mixed milk drinks, which are currently in high demand, pose a particular challenge.
-Their high protein content significantly increases the tendency to deposit, which makes process control more difficult, increases operating costs and increases the risk of microbiological contamination.
+High-protein products such as yoghurt drinks and mixed milk drinks, which are currently in high demand, present a particular challenge.
+Their high protein content significantly increases deposition tendencies, making process control more difficult and increasing operating costs and increases the risk of microbiological contamination.

 Smart prediction makes the difference

-To tackle these challenges, the Fraunhofer IVV and the TU Braunschweig have joined forces in the "Fidelio" research project to develop an AI-based monitoring system that detects fouling in the heat exchanger during the heating process.
+In order to address these challenges, the Fraunhofer IVV and the TU Braunschweig have entered into a collaborative research partnership named »Fidelio«.
+This project aims to develop an AI-based monitoring system that can detect fouling in heat exchangers during the heating process.

-The new "CoControl-FouliQ" sensor uses real-time data from four clamp-on temperature sensors at the inlet and outlet of the heat exchanger, which is evaluated by a specially trained machine learning model.
-Temperature curves serve as an indicator for incipient deposits, making it possible to plan cleaning efficiently and in line with demand rather than at fixed intervals.
+The new »CoControl-FouliQ« sensor uses real-time data from four clamp-on temperature sensors at the inlet and outlet of the heat exchanger, which is evaluated by a machine learning model that has been specially trained for this purpose.
+Temperature curves serve as an indicator for incipient deposits, enabling efficient planning of cleaning operationsin accordance with demand, as opposed to fixed intervals.

 Ready for implementation

-»CoControl-FouliQ« consists of temperature sensors, a compact control cabinet computer unit and a machine learning model for data evaluation and fouling prediction.
-Thanks to the clamp-on temperature sensors, the system can be integrated into existing systems with minimal effort.
-The innovative hardware solution enables use in the demanding production environments of dairies.
+The »CoControl-FouliQ« system consists of temperature sensors, a compact control cabinet computer unit and a machine learning model for data evaluation and fouling prediction.
+The system's clamp-on temperature sensors allow for seamless integration with existing infrastructure, minimising the effort required for implementation.
+The innovative hardware solution has been developed for use in demanding production environments of dairies.

-»CoControl-FouliQ« was tested for several weeks under real conditions in a dairy plant, where it was able to reliably predict fouling.
-The model demonstrated high stability and accuracy, particularly with longer data series.
+»CoControl-FouliQ« was tested over several weeks in a real-worl-setting within a dairy plant.
+The results demonstrated the system's capability to accurately predict fouling occurrences The model demonstrated high stability and accuracy, particularly with longer data series.

-With »CoControl-FouliQ« dairy plants benefit from AI-powered fouling detection — reliable and early in the heating process.
-By planning cleanings according to demand, the system not only helps to conserve resources and optimize plant availability, but also increases product safety by ensuring safe and consistent process control. »CoControl-FouliQ« can ensure more stable processes, fewer downtimes and more sustainable production, especially for demanding high-protein products.
+With »CoControl-FouliQ«, dairy plants can benefit from AI-powered fouling detection, which is both reliable and provided at an early stage in the heating process.
+By scheduling cleaning operations according to demand, the system contributes to resources conservation and optimized plant availability, while also enhancing product safety through the assurance of consistent and reliable process control. »CoControl-FouliQ« is designed to ensure more stable processes, fewer periods of downtime and more sustainable production, especially for demanding high-protein products.

 Further project information